 Stephanie Owens' background stretches from creator to curation.
 Her experience as a filmmaker, photographer, and film festival programmer has equipped her with insight into various forms of storytelling and the multifaceted needs of filmmakers and artists.

 Production Co-Director, Full Frame Documentary Film Festival

-Director of Undergraduate Education/Lecturing Fellow, Fall 2017 Lehman Brady Fellow
+Undergraduate Education Director/Associate Professor of the Practice, Fall 2017 Lehman Brady Fellow